Recycle Old PVC Into Flat Sheets

 When you think about PVC, you’re probably like me, and consider it as a tube.
 Well, it’s pretty easy to get it into flat material for the shop.
 I flattened a 4″ piece of schedule 40 PVC in about 20 minutes.
-You just need a heat gun and a flat surface.
+You just need a heat gun, similar to the Shrinkfast shrink wrap gun (which should do the trick), and a flat surface.

 Odds are, you’ve got loads of the stuff sitting around the house.
 Why not recycle it into something useful?

 To cut the pipe I used my band saw, it’s perfect for odd shapes that would be very unsave to cut on a table saw or miter saw.
 Don’t have a band saw?
 Just break out your hand saw.

 PVC cuts easily with a hand saw or hack saw, and while it might take a bit longer, is totally doable.

 Heat PVC in a well ventilated area (or any plastic for that matter)

 Don’t heat it on a non-insulated surface.
 The cold surface of my table saw, was working against me the whole time.
 Just put a sheet of drywall or plywood underneath it.